RevianLabs/dockerx/README.md

 # DockerX
 X11 wrapper/alias for docker run

 DockerX is a proxy app for passing X11 through Docker.
-It passes every arguments towards docker/podman with the addition of -e DISPLAY=:0 for X11 forwarding.
+It passes all arguments towards docker/podman with the addition of -e DISPLAY=:0 for X11 forwarding.

 # Requirements